Philipp238/parfam/README.md

 ## Prerequisites

 This repository contains the code accompanying the paper "ParFam - (Neural Guided) Symbolic Regression using Global Continuous
-Optimization" [1], which investigates a new symbolic regression method leveraging the structure of common physical laws.
+Optimization", which investigates a new symbolic regression method leveraging the structure of common physical laws.

 The code is implemented in Python 3 and requires the packages specified in ``requirements.txt``.